Business Survival and Recovery

 The following are options to consider:

 - Speak to your employees to explain the situation and to see if they will voluntarily agree to reduce benefits, hours or pay at this difficult time.
 Often staff will agree temporary measures to get the business through a difficult time.
 These are changes to their contracts of employment (whether or not the contract is in writing).
-Make sure you are clear and set out in writing what both parties are agreeing and the timescales for the change.
+Make sure you are clear and set out in writing what both parties are agreeing on and the timescales for the change.
 If necessary, the timescales can be extended subject to both parties agreeing.

 - Check the terms in your employment contracts.
-Do they allow lay off or short time working?
+Do they allow lay off or short-time working?
 If your contracts do have such terms, and you do reduce your employees’ hours unilaterally, be aware that after either four weeks continuously or six weeks in any 13 week period, your employees may be able to claim redundancy.
-We will be issuing separate specific guidance very shortly in relation to lay offs and short-time working.
+We will be issuing separate specific guidance very shortly in relation to layoffs and short-time working.

 - Consider carefully whether it is appropriate to impose a change of terms and conditions on staff.
 Be aware that terms in your contract saying that you can vary someone’s contract must be exercised reasonably and so this very much limits what it allows an employer to do.
 It is unlikely that you would be able to rely on such a clause to make the kinds of changes currently being contemplated.
-This is a complex area which can risk claims for breach of contract, unlawful deductions from wages or constructive unfair dismissal and may require collective consultation, so take legal advice if you wish to do this.
+This is a complex area that can risk claims for breach of contract, unlawful deductions from wages or constructive unfair dismissal and may require collective consultation, so take legal advice if you wish to do this.

 - If you have made job offers to new staff who have not yet started, consider whether it is appropriate to withdraw these.
 If the job has been accepted this could be a breach of contract which could mean you owe the employee for any loss they have suffered as a result.
 This could be equivalent to the notice period.
 Again it is best to consider if you can defer a start date and discuss the situation with the new person before just pulling the plug on new roles.